Oyo Hotel & Casino: Hooters Casino Hotel (2006–2019)

-In January 2007, 155 East Tropicana accepted an unsolicited offer from Hedwigs Las Vegas Top Tier, a joint venture of NTH Advisory Group and Silverleaf Real Estate, to buy the property for $225 million (including assumption of $130 million in debt).
+During 2007, 155 East Tropicana accepted an unsolicited offer from Hedwigs Las Vegas Top Tier, a joint venture of NTH Advisory Group and Silverleaf Real Estate, to buy the property for $225 million (including assumption of $130 million in debt).
 Hedwigs planned to redesign and rebrand the casino once again, as a "lifestyle, entertainment-driven boutique hotel".
 Analysts called the agreement "curious" given Hooters's poor earnings performance.
 The deal fell through in June 2008 when Hedwigs failed to make a required payment.
+Profits fell again that year, due to the Great Recession.